 Enhancing Bayesian Kernel Machine Regression: A Dynamic Thresholding Framework to Address Variability and Skewness in High-Dimensional Environmental Health Databy Hasan, K. T., Odom, G., Bursac, Z., Lucchini, R., Ibrahimou, B. on April 16, 2025 at 12:00 am

-Bayesian Kernel Machine Regression (BKMR) is widely used in environmental health research to model complex, nonlinear, and interactive relationships in high – dimensional datasets.
+Bayesian Kernel Machine Regression (BKMR) is widely used in environmental health research to model complex, nonlinear, and interactive relationships in high-dimensional datasets.
 However, using a fixed posterior inclusion probability (PIP) threshold can lead to inconsistent test size control, influenced by the coefficient of variation (CV) and sample size.
-This study introduces a dynamic thresholding approach […]
+This study introduces a dynamic thresholding approach that […]

 -